 In his biography, Abagnale says that if he wanted to "lay down a baby con," he would lie about his childhood.
 All the stuff about Abagnale's dad being a hustler is made up as the real Frank, Sr. was not only a straight shooter, but also one of Frank, Jr.'s first victims, since the kid started his criminal life with petty scams involving his dad's credit card.
 He once racked up thousands on a spending spree before his dad got the bill.

-The first cut of the film was about 80% authentic, as quoted at the epilogue of Abagnale's book.
-Some scenes were corrected, added and change as per request of the real Frank Abagnale Jr. to ensure total authenticity.
+The first cut of the film was about eighty percent authentic, as quoted at the epilogue of Abagnale's book.
+Some scenes were corrected, added and changed as per request of the real Frank Abagnale, Jr. to ensure total authenticity.

 The opening title sequence is created by the duo Olivier Kuntzel + Florence Deygas.
 The "stamp style animation" lasts roughly 2 minutes 30 seconds and features silhouettes of the main characters acting out the plot of the film, even down to the smallest details.
 In a interview, Kuntzel + Deygas described they created this sequence by "stylistically transposing the handmade design of Saul Bass using decidedly modern means" and required that actual rubber stamps be carved out for each character featured.

-The scenes in the French classroom and the library were filmed at McKinley School in Pasadena, CA. During spring break, at least six months after the film's release, to the school administration's surprise, the production crew removed all of the set pieces that had been left behind; the school had been using the props ever since filming was completed.
+The scenes in the French classroom, and the library, were filmed at McKinley School in Pasadena, California.
+During spring break six months after the film's release, to the school administration's surprise, the production crew came back and removed all of the set pieces that had been left behind.
+The school had been using the props ever since filming was completed.